makusapta/test/README.md

 (04/03/2025): Today ,  with math
-(05/03/2025): Today , improvement on ML classifier (07/03/2025): Today ,presentation of the model and new task on explanation
+(05/03/2025): Today , improvement on ML classifier (07/03/2025): Today ,presentation of the model and new task on explanation (07/03/2025): Today, my work was assigned but i haven't started yet, i don't have my laptop with me